Is Second Hand Pallet Racking Worth Buying?

 Avoid costly mistakes when purchasing pallet racking and if you’re going to do it, invest some money into getting an expert to check it out with you.
 Or alternatively, check out the reasons why we think you should be avoiding buying used pallet and warehouse racking:

 1. Deflected Beams, Broken Planks

 Naturally, over time your beams and planks will slightly deflect due to the continuous movement of stock being imported and exported in and out of your warehouse.
 Although this is to be expected, it can become highly dangerous once it reaches a certain limit.

-When buying second hand, this is something to be aware of.
-Although the seller may be selling racking that has a deflect within the SEMA standards, it will not take long after purchase for it to become hazardous – particularly without having the knowledge of what was actually stored on there previously.
+When buying second hand racking, this is something to be aware of.
+Although the seller may be selling racking that has a defect within the SEMA standards, it will not take long after purchase for it to become hazardous – particularly without having the knowledge of what was actually stored on there previously.

-Buying new will not only take away the worry of or when the beams will go, but also save money in the long run.
+Buying new warehouse pallet racking will not only take away the worry of or when the beams will go, but also save money in the long run.